 Note: “Higher Income” refers to median annual earnings of $100,000 or more.

-- Disparity in Share of Minimum-Wage Workers: Full Weight (~3.92 Points)
+- Disparity in Share of Minimum-Wage Workers: Half Weight (~2.11 Points)

 Note: “Average Number of Work Hours” pertains to full-time workers.

-Note: “Advanced Educational Attainment” refers to the percentage of the population aged 25 and older with an advanced degree (higher than a bachelor’s degree).
+Note: “Advanced Educational Attainment” refers to the share of the population aged 25 and older with an advanced degree (higher than a bachelor’s degree).

-Note: This metric measures the percentage of adults who could not afford a doctor’s visit in the past year due to costs.
+Note: This metric measures the share of adults who could not afford a doctor’s visit in the past year due to costs.

-Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Bureau of Labor Statistics, Equal Employment Opportunity Commission, National Women's Law Center, National Center for Educational Statistics, Centers for Disease Control & Prevention and Center for American Women & Politics.
+Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Bureau of Labor Statistics, U.S. Equal Employment Opportunity Commission, National Women's Law Center, Institute for Women's Policy Research, The Nation's Report Card, Centers for Disease Control & Prevention, and Center for American Women and Politics.